franciscrot/dma/dh-skills.md

 - Programming Historian: Dealing with Big Data and Network Analysis Using Neo4j.
 "In this lesson we will learn how to use a graph database to store and analyze complex networked information."
 </details>

-## Digital collections {#digital-collections}
+## Digital collections and preservation {#digital-collections}

 Digital collections focus on building and maintaining collections that support research, teaching, and public access.

 <details markdown="1">
 <summary>Resources</summary>

+- Programming Historian: Preserving Your Research Data.
+"This lesson will suggest ways in which historians can document and structure their research data so as to ensure it remains useful in the future."
-- Programming Historian: From Sources to Data: Designing a Database for the Humanities and Social Sciences with nodegoat.
+- - Programming Historian: From Sources to Data: Designing a Database for the Humanities and Social Sciences with nodegoat.
 "This lesson teaches you how to use the nodegoat software to build a relational database for research in the humanities."
 - Programming Historian: Installing Omeka.
 "This lesson will teach you how to install your own copy of Omeka."
 - Programming Historian: Creating an Omeka Exhibit.
 "Now that you’ve added items to your Omeka site and grouped them into collections, you’re ready for the next step: taking your users on a guided tour through the items you’ve collected."
 - Programming Historian: Up and Running with Omeka.net.
 "Omeka.net makes it easy to create websites that show off collections of items."
-- [GitHub Docs: Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart) — Publish a simple website directly from a repository.
+- GitHub Docs: [Quickstart for GitHub Pages](https://docs.github.com/en/pages/quickstart) — Publish a simple website directly from a repository.
 - Programming Historian: Building a static website with Jekyll and GitHub Pages.
 "This lesson will help you create entirely free, easy-to-maintain, preservation-friendly, secure website over which you have full control."
 - Programming Historian: Running a Collaborative Research Website and Blog with Jekyll and GitHub.
 "This lesson introduces the challenges and opportunities that Jekyll offers for publishing collaborative, ongoing research online."
 - Programming Historian: Introduction to Populating a Website with API Data.
 "This lesson introduces a way to populate a website with data obtained from another website via an Application Programming Interface (API)."